rohan-v8rma/data-structures-and-algorithms/README.md

 We usually implement the `top` pointer in a simple manner where `top` is just an integer with a value of the index of topmost element.
 The value of `top` is kept as -1 if the stack is empty.

-Stack implementation using Linked List
+TODO: Stack implementation using Linked List

 ---